 Costco - unbeatable for prime rib-eye and NY strip steaks.
 The quality is as high as it gets in Boston and the prices are unbelievably reasonable.

 Savenor's - They carry it all: rabbit, foie gras, goat, interesting cuts of beef, several types of duck.
-The tastiest chickens you can buy in Boston (Misty Knoll and Giannone).
-Prices are generally fair for what they offer.
-I usually shop in the Cambridge store.
+The tastiest chickens you can buy in Boston (Giannone).
+Prices are generally high.

 92 Kirkland Street / Cambridge, MA 02138 / 617-576-6328

 160 Charles Street / Boston, MA 02114 / 617.723.6328

 Iggy's – excellent breads (particularly if you like sourdough).
 Not the best baguette in the city, but cranberry nut loaves, Francese, multi-grain, country sourdough, and brioche burger buns are outstanding.
 You can get some of their breads at Whole Foods and Russo's.